 - The analysis takes some time to reflect and see if you are going in the right direction… if not, rework the situation again and listen more.

-- Take what worked and iNstill + iNternalize the ‘what worked’ however small or the change needed.
+- Take what worked and iNstill + iNternalize the ‘what worked,’ however small or needed change.

 While you may know the best solution…it’s no good if the person rejects it.